Long-term loan for the public sector: How to reduce your instalment by 30 per cent

 FAQ

-What is the difference between a civil servant loan and a civil servant advance?
+What is the difference between a civil servant loan and a civil servant loan?

 A civil servant loan is a standard instalment loan that is repaid in monthly instalments.
-A civil servant endowment loan is a bullet loan, where only interest is paid during the term and payments are made simultaneously into a life or pension insurance.
-At the end of the term, the insurance payout is used to repay the loan in full.
+A civil servant loan is a bullet loan, where only interest is paid during the term and, in parallel, payments are made into a life or pension insurance policy.
+The loan is then repaid in one lump sum at the end of the term using the insurance payout.

 What documents do I need for the loan application?

-You will typically need the last three payslips, a copy of your employment contract or your letter of appointment, a valid ID card, and your bank statements.
+You will usually need the last three payslips, a copy of your employment contract or your letter of appointment, a valid ID card and your bank statements.

 Can I repay a public sector loan early?

-Yes, early repayment through special payments is possible with most providers and often free of charge.
-This can significantly reduce the overall costs of the loan.
+Yes, early repayment through special repayments is possible with most providers and is often free of charge.
+This can significantly reduce the total cost of the loan.
 Check the exact terms in the loan agreement.

-Does the credit inquiry affect my SCHUFA score?
+Does a credit enquiry affect my SCHUFA score?

-A simple condition request, as is common with credit comparisons, does not negatively impact your SCHUFA score.
-Only a binding credit request is noted by SCHUFA.
+A simple conditions enquiry, as is common when comparing loans, has no negative impact on your SCHUFA score.
+Only a binding credit enquiry is recorded by SCHUFA.

 Who can I contact for advice?